AlexPoltak/vrs_cvicenie_3/README.md

 <details><summary>undoselectionstack</summary>
 <p>

-### undoselectionstack is the class which holds history of selections, so you can go through this history of selections.
+### undoselectionstack is the class which holds history of selections, so you can go through this history.

 #### Getting Started
 1. When you want to use this somewhere, first of all you have to create project and call **createNewProject**, with created project in input, on object of this class: